-Portuguese explorers discovered a sea route to the East around the southern tip of Africa and across the Indian Ocean.
-That’s why Lacquer became available to European elites, along with other luxury items including silk and porcelain.
+Portuguese explorers discovered a sea route to the East around the southern tip of Africa and across the Indian Ocean in about the early 16th century.
+As a consequence, lacquer objects became available to European elites, along with other luxury items including silk and porcelain.
 The flow of goods increased in the early 17th century when the Dutch and English East India Companies began to bring goods to markets in Amsterdam and London.
-By 1700 many European country houses and palaces contained examples of East Asian export lacquer.
+By 1700 many European country houses and palaces therefore contained examples of East Asian export lacquer.

 The taste for oriental decoration grew in France in the middle years of the 18th century.
-Therefore the demand for lacquer was so great that dealers in luxury goods (marchands-merciers) dismantled Japanese cabinets and Chinese Coromandel screens imported in earlier years, in order to re-use the lacquer panels on new French furniture.
-The expert Parisian craftsmen were able to cut and bend the lacquer.
+As a result, dealers in luxury goods (marchands-merciers) dismantled imported Japanese cabinets and Chinese Coromandel screens.
+The expert Parisian craftsmen cut and bend the lacquer panels in order to re-use them on new French furniture.
 They balanced then the decoration on the finished piece with japanned additions.
 Mounts of gilded brass were often applied to disguise the joins.
-They provided a rich contrast with the black lacquer.
+They provided a rich contrast with the lacquer.
 The demand for East Asian lacquer for use as veneer was great.
 As a result, very few Japanese cabinets survive intact in French collections.

 In the early 1900s, means were devised to successfully transport Asian lacquers to Europe for application.
 Japanese craftsmen who knew how to use it had also arrived in Europe.
 Lacquer entered modern design during the Art Deco period, with renowned artists such as Eileen Gray and Jean Dunand.